 for a higher rank, but they haven't done it.
 It was in their interest to assign the correct ranks right away.
 I don't remember now the ranks of the participants and the corresponding sports category, but then, in the conversation, we clarified this.

-The fact is that to obtain, for example, 2nd category one must have five campaigns, of which 3 campaigns must be of category 1 and 2 campaigns of category 2.
-Zina Kolmogorova, for example, had 6 campaigns, including a 4 campaigns of category 2 and 1 campaign of category 3.
-She already had the right to get a rank 2.
-This is what my first suggestions to the plan was about.
+The fact is that to obtain, for example, 2nd category one must have five expeditions, of which 3 expeditions must be of category 1 and 2 expeditions of category 2.
+Zina Kolmogorova, for example, had 6 expeditions, including a 4 expeditions of category 2 and 1 expedition of category 3.
+She already had the right to get a category 2.
+This was my first suggestions to their plan.

 In the estimation of the return dates, the participants in the trek did not make allowances for unforeseen circumstances.

-According to their plan, the participants in the expedition were required to report by telegram to the City Committee of the Institute of Physical Education and Sports Club on 26.01.59 from Vizhay about the beginning of the campaign, and on 09.02.59, to same telegram addresses - about the end of the campaign.
+According to their plan, the participants in the expedition were required to report by telegram to the City Committee of the Institute of Physical Education and Sports Club on 26.01.59 from Vizhay about the beginning of the expedition, and on 09.02.59, to same telegram addresses - about the end of the expedition.